ckswilliams/modOpenREM/docs/charts.rst

    :alt: OpenREM pie chart of study workload per hour in a day screenshot

 ============================================================
-Line chart showing the mean DLP of each study name over time
+Line chart showing the average DLP of each study name over time
 ============================================================

 The time period per data point is chosen by the user in the ``Chart options``.